kubernetes-sigs/lws/site/content/en/docs/examples/llamacpp.md

 We use LeaderWorkerSet to deploy a llama.cpp leader and two llama.cpp workers.
-The leader pod loads the model and distributes layers to the workers; the workers perfom the majority of the computation.
+The leader pod loads the model and distributes layers to the workers; the workers perform the majority of the computation.

 Because the default configuration runs with CPU inference, this can be run on a kind cluster.